bahamat/cf-primer/slides.md

 #### Server Side

-Edit `/var/cfengine/masterfiles/promises.cf` to set the `"acl"` list, then run the following:
+Edit `/var/cfengine/masterfiles/def.cf` to set the `"acl"` list, then run:

 <!-- -->